agmadt/admiral-coco/readme.md

-Minimal setup for building API with NodeJs
+Minimal setup for building API with express.js

 HOW TO:
 1. clone this